Skip to main content

 You visit your doctor, undergo a standard wellness screening, and receive the perplexing news that your results are “normal.”
 Your lived experience of feeling unwell is invalidated by a sheet of paper that suggests everything is functioning as it should.
 This is a profoundly common and deeply frustrating junction in the journey of personal health.

 Imagine your body as a highly complex and sophisticated corporation.
-The standard is the equivalent of the annual financial report.
+The standard wellness screening is the equivalent of the annual financial report.
 It shows you the top-line numbers ∞ glucose (revenue), cholesterol (assets and liabilities), and red and white blood cell counts (employee numbers).

 This report can certainly flag a major crisis, such as bankruptcy (critically high glucose indicating diabetes) or a severe staffing shortage (anemia).
 If the numbers fall within a broad “normal” range, the report suggests the corporation is stable.